Buffy the Vampire Slayer (film): Plot

 At school, Buffy attempts to explain things to her friends, but they refuse to listen, being more concerned with an upcoming school dance.
-Buffy tries to reason with them, but realizes they're too immature and selfish to understand the consequences of a vampire infestation.
+Buffy tries to reason with them but realizes they're too immature and selfish to understand the consequences of a vampire infestation.
+Blaming herself for Merrick's death, Buffy falls into despair and goes dress shopping, before angrily telling Pike that she's in over her head trying to be the Slayer.
+A frustrated Pike goes home and starts carving stakes.